aleabodo/survival-pi-docs/docs/wiki/Features/modpack.md

 - [Proximity Voicechat](./vc.md)
 - Improve your ping with [Raknet](./raknetify.md)
 - [Litematica](pathname://https://litematica.org/)
+- View the lightlevel by pressing `f8`.
+Configure it with `f7`.
+Orange means mobs can spawn at night.
+Red means mobs can always spawn.
 - Make beacon beams disappear by placing a clear glass block on top of the beacon.
 Colored glass will still work as usual.
 - Entity Texture Features, which adds a lot of skin and ressource pack related features.
 For example, [you can make your skin glow or animate](pathname://https://github.com/Traben-0/Entity_Texture_Features/blob/ETF-Main/.github/README-assets/SKIN_GUIDE.md) (like blinking eyes).
 - Tons of performance mods